Home> Bar Rules >Florida

 • Lawyers must advertise and practice under their official bar names.

-• Each member of The Florida Bar is required to designate an official bar name, which must be used in the course of the member’s practice of law.
+• Each member of The Florida Bar is required to designate an official bar name, which must be used during the member’s practice of law.
 Rule 1-3.3(a) and (b).

 • Location of Practice - Rule 4-7.12(a)(2)

-• All forms of lawyer advertising must disclose the city, town or county of 1 or more bona fide office locations of the lawyer or lawyers who will perform the services advertised.
-The geographic location disclosure must be reasonably prominent.
+• All forms of lawyer advertising must disclose the city, town, or county of 1 or more bona fide office locations of the lawyer or lawyers who will perform the services advertised.
+The disclosure of geographic location must be reasonably prominent.
 The SCA has found that an advertisement is misleading if it lists law firm offices in several cities when, in fact, there are no bona fide firm offices in those cities.

-• As required in Rule 4-7.12(d), the information must be legibility.
-All required information in an advertisement must be reasonably prominent and clearly legible if written and clearly audible if spoken aloud.
+• As required in Rule 4-7.12(d), the information must be legible.
+All the necessary information in an advertisement must be reasonably prominent and clearly legible if written and clearly audible if spoken aloud.

 • Examples of information required to appear in advertisements are: